Welcome to the EMaPP trial

 Where is the study occurring?

-To take part in this study you will need to live in Plymouth.
-The study is being run through the University Hospitals Plymouth NHS Trust.
+To take part in this study you will need to live in Plymouth, Milton Keynes or Airedale, UK.

 Key study information

 ISCRTN reg: ISRCTN67232113